justdie386/moon-gas/README.md

 Run cargo build --release --features lua51
 Copy the file libmoon-gas.so from target/release into the USAGE folder That should be it, running lua main.lua should do it

+to build on macos, if you get an error related to cc, add this to ~/.cargo/config, this fixed it for me

+[target.x86_64-apple-darwin]
+rustflags = [
+  "-C", "link-arg=-undefined",
+  "-C", "link-arg=dynamic_lookup",
+]

+[target.aarch64-apple-darwin]
+rustflags = [
+  "-C", "link-arg=-undefined",
+  "-C", "link-arg=dynamic_lookup",
+]